Hyperglycaemic Hyperosmolar Nonketotic Coma (HONK)

 Symptoms of HONK

-Before loss of consciousness and coma takes place, patients will display signs of very high blood sugar such as extreme thirst, frequent need to urinate, disorientation and nausea.
+Before loss of consciousness and coma takes place, patients will display signs of very high blood sugar levels which may include:

 The condition of very high blood glucose without signs of ketosis may also be known as Hyperosmolar Hyperglycaemic State (HHS).